x702-obfuscated/Python-Notes/4-Iteration/1-While-Loops.md

 # `Note on symbols used in this file`:
 Symbols appearing in python blocks should be treated as Python syntax.
-`...` is used a placeholder in Python.
+`...` is used as a placeholder in Python.
 ```python
 ...
 ```